This post marks the first of an ongoing series I plan to write about my adventures in reforming my diet and trying to eat paleo.

 Now I admit this is a very haphazard (and perhaps unfair) comparison, as the items are different, amounts aren’t taken into account, some things were on sale, etc. But I like seeing things visually, and I’m hoping that by seeing the photos and the overall costs broken down side-by-side, you as a reader will start to get a feel for what costs what.
 If you’ve already been cooking real, unprocessed food for yourself then congratulations, you probably know more than I do; but this is for those people who are lost and need to gain their bearings.

 Some personal takeaways (based on these 3 hauls only.
 Your mileage may vary.):

 - You can find some really high quality items at the farmers’ market, but if you aren’t careful, you’ll spend a lot.
 Those handful of items did not last me very long.

 - Costco isn’t a good place to buy produce if you’re on a budget, or if you need to purchase low quantities.
 On the brightside, their products are consistently high quality.

 - Different stores can have drastically different price points.
-In my case, my locally-owned produce market (H&W Produce which has 6 locations in Edmonton/Calgary, AB Canada) is worth a stop in itself, as the prices there are much lower across the board than what I can find elsewhere.
+In my case, my locally-owned produce market is worth a stop in itself, as the prices there are much lower across the board than what I can find elsewhere.
 Both the Costco haul and the H&W Produce haul lasted me a similar amount of time (about 1.5 weeks), but one was a fraction of the cost of the other!

 And that’s your slice of some of the costs I’ve incurred this year while eating paleo.
 What are your experiences with managing your paleo bill?
 And are there any topics relating to diet that you’d like to see me write about?
 Let me know in the comments below!